nathanrosspowell/minmod_component/README.md

   - No files with lists of registration code
 * Components are easy to instantiate
 * All components can be deserialized and serialized
+* Components are not tied to an 'entity' model e.g. a manager could have components

 # Guide